Commit-Boost/commit-boost-client/docs/versioned_docs/version-0.10.0-rc4/get_started/mux-key-loaders.md

 Module ids 1 and 2 use the `NodeOperatorsRegistry` contract.
 Module id 3 (Mainnet) and module id 4 (Holesky / Hoodi) use the `CSModule` (Community Staking Module) contract, which has a different ABI.
 The sidecar detects the module type automatically based on chain and module id.

 **Dynamic refreshing:** When `enable_refreshing = true`, the sidecar periodically re-fetches keys from the on-chain registry at runtime.
 New validators that register with the node operator are picked up automatically without a restart.
 This is useful for growing node operator deployments where you don't want to restart the sidecar every time a new validator is added.
+The refresh interval is controlled by `mux_registry_refresh_interval_seconds` in the `[pbs]` configuration (default: `384` seconds, i.e. one epoch; must be greater than 0), and applies to all registry muxes with refreshing enabled.

 ---